fsvreddit/evasion-guard/README.md

 ## Change log

+### v1.4 (coming soon!)

+* Allow customisable placeholders when leaving mod notes
+* Add feature to add a copy of the content that triggered the detection as a private mod note on the ban modmail
+* Reduced resource utilisation on Dev Platform
+* Update Dev Platform dependencies

 ### v1.3.5

 * Fixed issue that prevents ban evasion events from being detected following changes to how mod action entries appear to the Dev Platform